Solar-Vision-NRSC-ISRO/.github/profile/README.md

 We welcome contributions to enhance the project further.
 Feel free to open issues or submit pull requests for new features or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 - National Remote Sensing Centre (NRSC) - ISRO for supporting this initiative.
 - Contributors and collaborators who have helped in the development of this project.

-For more information and updates, please follow our [GitHub Repository](https://github.com/Solar-Vision-NRSC-ISRO/Solar-Vision-NRSC-ISRO).
+For more information and updates, please follow our [GitHub Repository](https://github.com/Solar-Vision-NRSC-ISRO/.github).
 - If you have a contributing guideline or code of conduct, you can include those as well.